belsten/belsten.github.io/research.md

 </p>

 Designed a multi-branch one-dimensional convolutional neural network to predict the flight state of fly-by-feel aircraft using data recorded from the surface of an airfoil.
 Interested in **why** a specific architecture has better, or worse, results and what those results can tell us about the system's dynamics and information present at each sensor.

-## In the future...
-In December 2020 I will be joining Dr. Peter Brunner's lab at Washington University in St. Louis, Missouri.
-While there, I will continue to maintain BCI2000 as well as expand my involvement in neuro-based research.
+Abstract detailing preliminary results submitted to 2021 AIAA AVIATION forum.

 ## Oat Milk Research
 Work in progress...
 Come back soon.